Soviet war crimes: Mass rapes

+As Allied troops entered and occupied German territory during the later stages of World War II, mass rapes of women took place both in connection with combat operations and during the subsequent occupation of Germany.
+Scholars agree that the majority of the rapes were committed by Soviet occupation troops.
 Western estimates of the traceable number of rape victims range from two hundred thousand to two million.
 Following the Winter Offensive of 1945, mass rape by Soviet males occurred in all major cities taken by the Red Army.
-Women were gang raped by as many as several dozen soldiers during the liberation of Poland.
+Women were gang raped by as many as several dozen soldiers during the occupation of Poland.
 In some cases victims who did not hide in the basements all day were raped up to 15 times.
 According to historian Antony Beevor, following the Red Army's capture of Berlin in 1945, Soviet troops raped German women and girls as young as eight years old.